Anuradhapura kingdom: Demise (691–1017)

 The Chola conquest had one permanent result in that the capital of Anuradhapura was destroyed by the Cholas.
+The Culavamsa says that the capital at Anuradhapura was "utterly destroyed in every way by the Chola army.
+The capital was at Polonnaruwa which was renamed "Jananathamangalam".
+They moved the capital to Polonnaruwa and subsequent Sri Lankan rulers who came into power after the Chola reign continued to use Polonnaruwa as the capital, thus ending the Anuradhapura Kingdom.
 Polonnaruwa, a military outpost of the Sinhalese kingdom, (Note: as noted by its native name of Kandavura Nuvara (the camp city)) was renamed Jananathamangalam, after a title assumed by Rajaraja I, and became the new centre of administration for the Cholas.
 This was because earlier Tamil invaders had only aimed at overlordship of Rajarata in the north, but the Cholas were bent on control of the whole island.
 There is practically no trace of Chola rule in Anuradhapura.
 When Sinhalese sovereignty was restored under Vijayabahu I, he crowned himself at Anuradhapura but continued to have his capital at Polonnaruwa for it being more central and made the task of controlling the turbulent province of Rohana much easier.